fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd/steps/14/text.md

 You will have the results sorted in descending order when you run the program as shown below.

 However, if you want to sort it in descending order, you can simply use the dash (-) symbol as shown below.

 ```
 val sorted = avgRatings.sortBy(x => -x._2)
 ```

-You will have the results sorted in descending order when you run the program as shown below.